Dear Chairwoman of the Council,

 Dear Deputy Chair,

-The accession process, and the good governance needed behind it, will require increasingly higher levels of technical capacity and dialogue within society.
+The accession process, and good governance behind it, will require increasingly higher levels of technical capacity and dialogue within society.

 For all of this to succeed two things are crucial:

-This is why the European Integration School is a great instrument to strengthen expertise and build EU-related networks.
-Coming from public administration at central and local level, NGOs, academia, media, or the business community, you are all different but equally crucial parts of the EU integration process.
+This is why the European Summer School is a great instrument to strengthen expertise and build EU-related networks.
+You here today – coming from public administration at central and local level, NGOs, academia, media, and the business community – are different but equally crucial parts of the EU integration process.

-I am very happy the EU Delegation is supporting the School for a 4th year.
-I also want to thank the Council for drawing up a programme of the highest quality and turning this week into a long-term institutional investment.
+I am very happy the EU Delegation is supporting the Summer School for a second year.
+I also want to thank the Council for its determination to draw up a programme of the highest quality and to turn this summer school into a long-term institutional investment.

-In the next 5 days many technical terms will be thrown at you: "chapters of the acquis", "approximation" and “benchmarks”.
-But never forget, behind them lies the opportunity to change the life of Albanians for the better.
+In the next 5 days many technical terms will be thrown at you, but you should never forget that behind "chapters of the acquis", "approximation" and “benchmarks”, lies the chance to change the life of Albanians for the better, for ever.

 It is both very complex and very simple at the same time.
-It is complex because it literally means an overhaul of the entire system, and it is simple because we believe here is only one natural destination for Albania.
+It is complex because it means literally the overhaul of the entire system, and this is very demanding.
+It is simple because this is the choice Albania made three decades ago, and there is only one direction, and that is to move forward.
 To work, to learn, and to change.

 Albania is worth all your energy and dedication.
-This is the task of your generation, and we will do everything to help you.
+This is a task of your generation, and we will do everything to help you.

 I wish you a great week!